alghoribi-lab/ncov/README.md

 # ncov-saudi-arabia

-Genomic epidemiology of SARS-CoV-2 in Saudi Arabia
+Nextstrain community build of SARS-CoV-2 focused on Saudi Arabia.